 Not ready to declare a major?
 You’re not alone.
 Many new students are undecided about a major or are uncertain about the choice they have made.
 Not to worry… your first year of college is a great time to explore your options, take a variety of courses and get involved with campus activities.
 It is important that you be active in the exploration process, however; don’t just wait for the inspiration to hit you… go out and find it!

 - Who are you?
 What interests you?
 What are you good at?

-- Visit the Counseling Center
+- Visit a counselor at the Wellness Center

 It’s tough to make a decision if you don’t know your options; consider the following and find out more.

 - Read the college catalog for descriptions of courses and academic programs